taylorak/100-days-of-code/log.md

 like working on my Lemon App so I decided to work on something else and get back to it later.

+### Day 18: January 22, 2017

+**Today's Progress**: Got really deep into angular-ui-router.

+**Thoughts:** Trying to understand the underlying components of angular-ui-router to be able to build something similar.